escowles/valkyrie-rails-workshop/README.md

     cd library-repo

-Add the valkyrie gem to your Gemfile and install.
+Add the valkyrie gem to your Gemfile

     gem 'valkyrie'

+Install the new gem by running

     bundle install

 Valkyrie needs to run some database migrations to prepare your application.